AndrewHazelden/dome2rect/readme.md

 ### Changes in Version 1.5 ###

 New in Dome2rect version 1.5 is a `movie2imagesequence.bat` script that makes it easy to extract image sequences from any .mp4 movies placed in the dome2rect input folder.
+Also added is a script `alphaextract.bat` that extracts a transparent mask from footage and saves it into an RGB image file in the output folder.

 ### Changes in Version 1.4 ###